Just Published! The Type 1 Diabetes Mellitus (Pediatrics) Evidence-Based Nutrition Practice Guideline is now available. Learn more ...

 eNCPT

 The eNCPT, is a comprehensive guide for implementing the Nutrition Care Process using a standardized language.
-This web-based resource is improved from its predecessor (IDNT Reference Manual) and continues to offer all of the peer-reviewed content along with improved features such as easy navigation, modern functionality, improved site organization and language translations.
+This web-based resource is improved from its predecessor (IDNT Reference Manual) and continues to offer all the peer-reviewed content along with improved features such as easy navigation, modern functionality, improved site organization and language translations.
 These translations will be a collaborative work between the Academy and interested national dietetic associations.
 Click to learn more about this invaluable resource.

 NCP and the EAL